Uday Hussein: Shooting of Watban Ibrahim

-In 1995, during a fight between his maternal uncle Louay and paternal half uncle Watban, Uday shot his half uncle as well as the other guests at the party.
+In 1995, during a fight between his maternal uncle Louay and paternal half uncle Watban Ibrahim, Uday shot Watban as well as the other guests at the party.
 The shooting left six bodyguards dead and Watban seriously injured.
-Uday then took his half uncle Watban to the hospital and disappeared.
-Because his brothers-in-law, Hussein Kamel and Saddam Kamel, escaped to Jordan the next day, Uday's attack on his uncle remained in the background.
+Uday then took Watban to the hospital and disappeared.
+Because his brothers-in-law, Hussein and Saddam Kamel, escaped to Jordan the next day, Uday's attack on his uncle remained in the background.
 Saddam ordered Uday to ask his uncle to shoot him in the same way as Uday had shot him, but Watban refused to do so.
-One of the injured at the party said that the reason for the attack was that Uday's half-uncle had mocked Uday's speech disorder and his maternal uncle had told Uday about it.
-Since birth, Uday's upper jaw has extended forward an abnormally large amount, making it difficult for him to speak clearly.
+One of the injured at the party said that the reason for the attack was that Uday's half-uncle had mocked Uday's speech disorder, and his maternal uncle had told Uday about it.
+Since birth, Uday's upper jaw extended forward an abnormally large amount, making it difficult for him to speak clearly.
 At the ceremony, his uncle had imitated him mockingly.
-Shortly after the incident, Saddam got angry when he saw his half-brother in the hospital having difficulty walking, and he ordered the garage for Uday's luxury cars to be burned down.
+Shortly after the shooting incident, seeing his half-brother in the hospital having difficulty walking angered Saddam, who ordered the garage for Uday's luxury cars to be burned down.
+Saddam said at the time, "While Iraqis are suffering from the embargo, this situation may send a false message."

 Uday was angry with his brother Qusay for not preventing Saddam and had a nervous breakdown.
 Qusay said he prevented him from burning another garage.
 Uday set up a barricade in front of his luxury cars in another nearby garage, armed himself with weapons, and waited for his father or his men to come.
 According to his close friend Jaber, Uday would have killed him if his father had come to the second garage.

-Abbas Al Janabi said: "The reason why Uday shot Watban was a result of a business conflict between Lu'ayy Khayrallah Tulfa [Sajida's brother; Uday's maternal uncle and his childhood friend] and one of Saddam's other half-brothers, with Watban becoming the victim.
+According to Abbas Al Janabi:The reason why Uday shot Watban was a result of a business conflict between Lu'ayy Khayrallah Tulfa [Sajida's brother; Uday's maternal uncle and his childhood friend] and one of Saddam's other half-brothers, with Watban becoming the victim.
 Following Uday's shooting of [his uncle] Watban, Saddam tried to confiscate and blow up Uday's cars in one garage.
 But that garage contained only thirteen cars.
-Saddam did not know that Uday has several other garages; I know of at least six more."
+Saddam did not know that Uday has several other garages; I know of at least six more.